Why Does My Dog Have Bad Breath? 7 Causes and Natural Solutions

 What foods help with dog bad breath naturally?

 Crunchy raw carrots and apples (no seeds) physically scrape plaque off teeth.
 Fresh parsley contains chlorophyll, a natural deodorizer.
 Coconut oil has antibacterial properties.
 Plain yogurt with live cultures provides beneficial probiotics.
-These all work best as regular additions to your dog’s diet, not one-time fixes.
+These all work best as regular additions, not one-time fixes.

 Dental chews help, but they’re not a complete solution on their own.
 Think of them as one tool in the toolbox.
-Combining dental chews with daily brushing, a dental supplement, and whole food additions gives you the best shot at truly fresh breath.
+Combining chews with daily brushing, a dental supplement, and whole food additions gives you the best shot.

 Why does my puppy have bad breath?